CUSTOMER CARE TEAMCONTACT US

 The Uffizi Gallery is without question the world's greatest collection of Renaissance art.
 Housed in a magnificent 16th century palace, the Gallery was the modern world's first public museum and has for centuries attracted art lovers from around the globe.
 Boasting an unrivalled array of masterpieces from the brushes of Italy's finest painters, it is the ideal place to trace the history of Renaissance art from Giotto to Michelangelo and beyond.
 These paintings are fascinating windows onto other worlds, so join us as we bring to life the history, culture and personalities of Renaissance Florence.
 Our Uffizi Gallery tour uncovers the revolutionary philosophies and inventions of this fantastic era, meeting its princes, artists and merchants.

 We begin with the birth of the Renaissance following the slow transition from the Middle Ages.
 This is the story of the artistic conquest of naturalism.
 Whilst the works of Cimabue and Giotto still reflect a late-medieval outlook on the relationship between the human and the divine, Masaccio's revolutionary experiments with three-dimensional space invoke a new world-order with man at its centre.
 With the great canvases of Sandro Botticelli, our walking tour will take you into the heart of the Renaissance and the world of the Medici court.
-The iconographies of Spring and The Birth of Venus are the products of humanist discourse, and reflect the fundamental role that beauty played in the evolution of the Renaissance spirit.
+The iconographies of Spring and The Birth of Venus are the products of new humanist philosophy, and reflect the fundamental role that beauty played in the evolution of the Renaissance spirit.

 To fully get to grips with this fabulous city, we recommend pairing your tour of the Uffizi with our Best of Florence tour, where we explore all the city’s major sites and hidden gems.